-Governor Hasegawa gave a greeting on behalf of other awardees, stating, "The success of this voluntary support activity was key to the bond of trust and friendship in the partner country," and will continue to develop global activities.
-I showed my determination.
+In his address on behalf of the other awardees, President Hasegawa stated, "The key to the success of this voluntary assistance program was the bond of trust and friendship in the partner country," and expressed his determination to continue to expand global activities.